M-o-a-T/moat/doc/spec_message.rst

 * 2/7 bits: sender address
 * 2/5/8 bits: message type

-The destination address is first because the receiver should be able to determine as quickly as possible that a message is not intended for it.
+The destination address is first(i.e. within the initial 11 bits) because the receiver should be able to determine as quickly as possible that a message is not intended for it.
 This ultimately saves power.

 In the following text, devices with short addresses are commonly called "server".
 Likewise, devices with long addresses are "clients".
 This is used